 Approval by the DPH staff would be required for eligibility based on diagnosed established condition not on the current Diagnosed Conditions List and before entering into the Early Intervention Information System.

-This information is provided by the Early Intervention Program within the Department of Public Health.
+This information is provided by the Early Intervention (EI) Division within the Department of Public Health.